 The same goes for video creative.
 Facebook now allows you to customize your video assets for multiple placements, by uploading 1:1 versions for Instagram and even 15-second 9:16 versions for Instagram Stories.

-By customizing your creative for all placements, Facebook will be able to show your ads to your target audience no matter what device or platform they are on.
+By customizing your creative for all placements, Facebook will be able to show your ads to prospective buyers no matter what device or platform they are on.
 This not only increases your opportunities for conversions, but also decreases your CPMs by allowing your ads to run in less competitive placements.

-Scaling facebook ad campaigns isn't always easy.
-However, the potential upside of strategic advertising campaigns—increased sales, faster inventory turnover, more customers etc.—means that increasing your advertising spend is often worth taking the plunge.
-The best way to mitigate these risks is by following a strategy, like the one outlined in this post, so that you can feel more confident about scaling your Facebook ads successfully.
+However, the potential upside—increased sales, faster inventory turnover, more customers etc.—means that increasing your advertising spend is often worth taking the plunge.
+The best way to mitigate these risks is by following a strategy, like the one outlined in this post, so that you can feel more confident about where your extra advertising budget is being spent.